Technical Article

 Rebuilding Energy Supply Chains

 The future of manufacturing is autonomous.
 Across strategic industries such as energy, aerospace, defense, and critical infrastructure, supply chain resilience is no longer simply an operational concern, it has become a matter of industrial capability and industrial sovereignty.
-As geopolitical instability, material shortages, and long procurement cycles continue to expose the fragility of traditional manufacturing systems, the ability to produce critical components reliably, locally, and at scale is emerging as a defining competitive advantage.
+As geopolitical instability, material shortages, and extended procurement cycles continue to expose the fragility of traditional manufacturing systems, the ability to produce critical components reliably, locally, and at scale is emerging as a defining competitive advantage.

 Structural Weaknesses in Traditional Energy Supply Chains